By Mayo Clinic Staff

-- If I have additional children, what are the chances that they will have microcephaly?
+- If I have additional children, what are the chances they'll have microcephaly?

 In some cases, particularly if your child's development is delayed, your doctor may request tests such as a head CT scan or MRI and blood tests to help determine the underlying cause of the delay.

 Except for surgery for craniosynostosis, there's generally no treatment that will enlarge your child's head or reverse complications of microcephaly.
 Treatment focuses on ways to manage your child's condition.
 Early childhood intervention programs that include speech, physical and occupational therapy may help your child strengthen abilities.

 Your doctor might recommend medication for certain complications of microcephaly, such as seizures or hyperactivity.

 When you learn your child has microcephaly, your emotions might include anger, fear, worry, sorrow and guilt.
 You may not know what to expect, and you may worry about your child's future.
 The best antidote for fear and worry is information and support.